Backdraft dampers provide a cost-effective way to direct air in one direction. This article explains how they work.

 Inefficient heating and extra actuators require more energy, extra maintenance, and more money in the long run.
 You should choose a backdraft damper for this scenario.

 Backdraft dampers are designed for applications where air should only flow in one direction.
 These dampers always start in the fully closed position.
 Once air flows in the intended direction, it pushes the blades of the damper into the open position.
-As soon as this airflow stops, the blades of the damper immediately fall into the closed position.
+As soon as airflow stops, the blades of the damper immediately fall to the closed position.
 If air flows in the opposite or wrong direction, then the blades will stay closed.
 This design ensures that air only goes in one direction and that airflow will not pass back through the other way.

 The primary difference is the blades.
 The blade axles of standard control dampers will run through the center of the blade.
 Each blade will rotate along their individual centers, either parallel to each other or opposed to their neighbors.
 Blade action requires an actuator on control dampers.
 Backdraft dampers work differently.